MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-intro/README.md

 * Attach the arm by pushing it down onto the ```white plastic gear``` on the ```servo```
 * Set the switch on the ```servo``` board to ```turn```.

-> Note you dont need to use the screw, but hand onto it for later - it should be used in production to secure the turner down
+> Note you don't need to use the screw, but hand onto it for later - it should be used in production to secure the turner down

 When you press the button, it should rotate the arm 90 degrees.